 Although often considered a weed, common milkweed is a nectar source for many butterflies and leaves are an important food source for the monarch butterfly eggs and caterpillars.
-This aggressive spreader reaches 3 to 5 feet tall and will grow in thickets, woodland borders, fields, fence rows, and areas along railroads and roadsides.
+This aggressive, native spreader reaches 3 to 5 feet high and will grow in thickets, woodland borders, fields, fence rows, and areas along railroads and roadsides.

 - North America